grumpyjames/birding-almanac/sites/Elmley_NNR.md

 ### Elmley NNR

-A huge wild and unpredictable reserve overlooking the swale.
+A huge, wild and unpredictable reserve overlooking the swale.
 Fabulous for wildfowl, raptors and owls, even if its sprawl makes it somewhat tricky to fathom.